jsilter/hubwaydatachallenge/README.md

 ## License

-Copyright (c) 2012, Jacob Silterra
-All rights reserved.
+Copyright (c) 2012, Jacob Silterra and Monica Gallegos All rights reserved.
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by